anteater/anteater/docs/user_guide.rst

 * ``flag_list``: Regular Expressions to flag.
 See RegExp Framework.
 * ``ignore_list``: Regular Expressions to overwrite / cancel ``flag_list``.

-The ``anteater.conf` should always be in the directory of whereever the anteater command is run from. ``anteater`` will look for ``anteater.conf`` in the present working directory.
+The ``anteater.conf`` should always be in the directory of wherever the anteater command is run from. ``anteater`` will look for ``anteater.conf`` in the present working directory.